Sustainable Brands: 5 Simple Steps to Become One

 It is, therefore, necessary to start by choosing the cause that the brand will support to carry out its marketing strategies.

-It will be a real commitment for each company in the years to come.
-It is therefore advisable to choose a well-founded and interesting cause in the eyes of consumers.
+It will be a real commitment for each company in the coming years.

 2- Choose a commitment that corresponds to the brand’s identity

-The chosen marketing action must be conducive to the overall activities of brands that choose to engage in sustainable practices.
+The chosen marketing action must be conducive to the overall activities of brands that engage in sustainable practices.
 It must highlight the company’s identity.
-It is therefore important to choose a cause that corresponds to a brand characteristic.
+Therefore, choosing a cause that corresponds to a brand characteristic is essential.

 If your commitment is to fight against the high cost of living, you can, for example, encourage your targets to buy at reduced prices.